VinithaNaidu/mathserver/README.md

 ![HOME PAGE](./home.png)

 ## Result:
-The program for implementing server side processing is completed successfully
+The program for implementing server side processing is completed successfully.